The best hotels in Mamanuca Islands

 May and October are genuinely underrated.
 Weather is excellent. around 26-28°C. crowds are lighter, and rates at Malolo Island Resort and Plantation Island drop back to their standard $120-260/night range.
 The shoulder season also coincides with calmer ferry crossings, which matters if you're prone to seasickness on the 75-minute outer-island runs.

-Mamanuca Islands's best neighborhoods
+Mamanuca Islands's best hotel regions

 The Mamanucas split into three real zones: the inner islands close to Port Denarau Marina, the outer Malolo cluster, and the far northern atolls.
 Start with the Malolo group if it's your first trip.
 That's where the best balance of access, reef quality, and genuine island feel actually lives.